wangleping2000/seagrass/README.md

 ## Example codes in some study sites

-We divide the flow of mapping intertidal seagrass into five steps.
+We divide the flow of mapping intertidal seagrass into three steps.

 #### 1. Generating MLTC images